aspnetzero/documents/docs/en/Features-Angular-Token-Based-Authentication.md

 <img src="images/postman-ng2-userlist.png" alt="Postman get user list" class="img-thumbnail" width="755" height="1040" />

-We sent a GET request to **https://localhost:44301/api/services/app/User/GetUsers** and added Authorization to the header as "**Bearer &lt;accessToken&gt;**".
+We sent a POST request to **https://localhost:44301/api/services/app/User/GetUsers** and added Authorization to the header as "**Bearer &lt;accessToken&gt;**".
 And the result is a JSON that contains the list of users.

 ## Next